 In practice, the majority of SDRT is paid automatically on stock exchange transactions dealt with electronically via the UK Central Securities Depository (CREST).
-Analysis of the application of SDRT to financial market trading is not outlined further in this guidance note.
+For non-financial market transactions, the purchaser (in most cases) should notify HMRC of the transaction giving rise to the SDRT liability, and pay the SDRT due by the seventh day of the month following that in which the agreement is made or becomes unconditional.